Caesar’s Head State Park

 The Cherokee and their ancestors where the first people to lay eyes on what we now call Caesar’s Head in northern Greenville County.
-Described by Robert Mills, prominent SC architect and designer of the Washington Monument, as a “mass of granite, rising from the vale, through which a rapid river winds its turbulent way…the ledges of stone, rising almost perpendicular, and at length, hanging over at [the] top, so that they seem to totter to their fall.”
-The view from the top has inspired awe in visitors for generations.
+This rock formation described by Robert Mills, prominent SC architect and designer of the Washington Monument, as a “mass of granite, rising from the vale, through which a rapid river winds its turbulent way…the ledges of stone, rising almost perpendicular, and at length, hanging over at [the] top, so that they seem to totter to their fall.”
+The view from the top has inspired awe in visitors for generations and thanks to it’s inclusion in the State Park system, it will continue to inspire awe for generations to come.

 What is the What is the Blue Ridge Escarpment?